Priestley-Centre/Near_term_warming/README.md

 # Analysis and figure code

 Python code used to conduct the analysis and produce the figures/tables.
-Any additional data required to run this code, and not listed above, is provided in the folder for the relevant figure/table.
+Any additional data required to run this code (e.g. the CMIP6 pre-industrial control simulation GSAT data), and not listed above, is provided in the folder for the relevant figure/table.